-Compliance statements, reports, complaints or questions should be directed to the Compliance Officer, or Committee Designee, or the supervisor, Program Manager, Operations Administrator, or the Executive Director.
-Actual or suspected violations of the Code of Conduct or Compliance Plan must be reported to the Compliance Officer in person or by mail, work email or telephone, or by utilizing Cape Atlantic I.N.K.'s Corporate Compliance Line link on Cape Atlantic I.N.K.'s website, by logging in with your username and password and clicking on the link titled "Corporate Compliance Line."
+Compliance statements, reports, complaints or questions should be directed to the Compliance Officer or, in the absence of the Compliance Officer, the supervisor, Program Manager, Operations Administrator, or the Executive Director.
+Actual or suspected violations of the Code of Conduct or Compliance Plan must be reported to the Compliance Officer in person or by mail, work email or telephone, or by utilizing the Organization's Corporate Compliance Line link on the Organization's website, by logging in with your username and password and clicking on the link titled "Corporate Compliance Line."